The Open Door Clinic

 • Patient Care: Take vital signs, room patients, clean rooms, and assist providers as requested.
 If experienced and licensed, you may give injections

-• Lab Staff: Perform venipuncture, collect, process, document and store specimens.
+• Lab Staff: Perform venipuncture, and collect, process, document and store specimens.

 • Independent Licensed Provider: Assess patients, evaluate, diagnose and order treatment.
 May perform minor office procedures if experienced and covered by malpractice for the procedure.